Providers Cache

 • h1: checksums: Represent directory checksums (SHA256 of all files inside directory) of unpacked providers on the local filesystem.

-A typical provider lock entry might look like this:
+A typical provider lock entry within the file looks like this:

 provider "registry.opentofu.org/hashicorp/aws" {